bios2/bios2-website/content/code_of_conduct.md

 +++
-title = "Code of Conduct"
-description = "Document clearly stating the expected conduct for members of BIOS², and identifying the people responsible in case of any incident"
+title = "BIOS² values and code of conduct" description = "Document clearly stating the expected conduct for members of BIOS², and identifying the people responsible in case of any incident"
 +++